 The Ambassadors program is designed to help students explore the benefits of integrating academic excellence, professional development, and intercultural competence into their lives.
-Ambassadors also staff the Center for Intercultural Life and support programming that centers BIPOC and QT communities on campus.
+Ambassadors also staff the Center for Intercultural Life and support programming that centers BIPOC and QT communities on campus for up to 20 hours each week.
 They serve as the blueprint for thriving in an inclusive environment on the Tulane University campus.
 Each Ambassador demonstrates their holistic development through advocacy and practical service, to blaze a path for future Tulanians seeking a similar experience.
 By integrating academic interests and a commitment to social justice and inclusion, ambassadors will design programs and projects to engage with current students, faculty, staff, alumni and members of the New Orleans community.
 There are currently 10 positions available to serve in OMA and OGSD.
 Ambassadors also staff the Center for Intercultural Life and support programming that centers BIPOC and QT communities on campus.

 The Community Engagement Advocates are student leaders trained to facilitate dialogues around issues of diversity, equity and inclusion.
 These interactive workshops are designed to create brave spaces for students to explore a wide range of topics race, class, gender, sexuality, able-ism, religion, and community engagement.
 The CEA program works to foster a campus culture of inclusion, equity and empathy, to prepare students to navigate some of society’s most pressing challenges related to diversity, equity and inclusion.